 How Can I Treat Goldfish Lice and Anchor Worm?

 If left untreated, fish lice and anchor worms can lead to severe anemia, secondary infections, and death.
 Both of these parasites will reproduce and spread within your tank until they are treated.
 The most effective treatment for fish lice is medications with cyromazine as the active ingredient.
 Cyromazine is an antiparasitic that works by limiting the parasite’s ability to produce and maintain its exoskeleton.
 Without an exoskeleton, these creatures will die.
-While cyromazine is a highly effective treatment for fish lice and anchor worms, it is unlikely to kill all of the parasites within a few days due to its mechanism of action.
+While cyromazine is a highly effective treatment for fish lice and anchor worms, it is unlikely to kill all the parasites within a few days due to its mechanism of action.

 If you’ve treated your fish with cyromazine and are still seeing indications of an active infestation, you may need to continue or repeat the treatment.
 Make sure to carefully follow the instructions on the product you are using, though.
 Since this is an antiparasitic medication, an overdose can kill your goldfish and anything else in the tank with it.

-You May Also Like: 20 Goldfish Diseases You Can Treat and Prevent
+You May Also Like: 20 Goldfish Diseases

 How Can I Prevent Goldfish Lice and Anchor Worms?

-Maintaining good water quality can help prevent and treat fish lice and anchor worm.
+Maintaining good water quality can help prevent and treat fish lice and anchor worms.
 Routine water changes can help remove eggs and free-swimming parasites in the water column.
 This can be especially important if you are treating a pond or a tank that you intend to allow to overwinter in cold temperatures.
 At the end of the season, it’s a good idea to thoroughly clean the pond or tank to avoid having a full-blown infestation on your hands once the warm temperatures roll back around.

-Featured Image Credit: NatureDiver, Shutterstock
+Featured Image Credit by: NatureDiver, Shutterstock